GunioRobot/web-mongrel2/README.markdown

 web-mongrel2 is a library to simplify writing handlers for Mongrel2.

-The simplest example is below which simply displays the request from Mongrel2 and replies with an empty response.
+The example below displays the request from Mongrel2 and replies with an empty response.

     module Main where